Nicolai Boilesen

-Nicolai Møller Boilesen (born 16 February 1992) is a Danish professional footballer who plays as a left back for FC Copenhagen in the Danish Superliga and the Denmark national team.
+Nicolai Møller Boilesen (born 16 February 1992) is a Danish professional footballer who played as a left back.
+He is currently the assistant coach of Denmark U16.

 Club career

 Ajax

 Boilesen started playing football in local amateur clubs Lille Hema IF and Skovlunde IF in Ballerup and Skovlunde, before joining top-flight club Brøndby IF in 2004.
 As a left-footed central defender, Boilesen saw Danish senior international and former Brøndby player Daniel Agger as his role-model.
 Boilesen made his debut for the Denmark U17 national team in July 2007, and played a total 38 games for various Danish youth teams in his time at Brøndby.

 Having had various trial periods with clubs such as Manchester United, Fiorentina and Chelsea, and with his Brøndby contract expiring in December 2009, Boilesen agreed a move to the Netherlands, with Ajax paying Brøndby 4 million DKK in compensation (roughly €500,000).
 Followed by a number of top European clubs, Boilesen chose Ajax on advice from fellow Danish youth international and Ajax player Christian Eriksen.
 Signing a four-year contract, binding him to the club until the Summer of 2013, he initially joined the youth ranks where his first season with Ajax was stalled by injuries.
 Once recovered he solidified a starting position for Ajax A1, the clubs' under-19 team, and even made appearances for the reserves team Jong Ajax.

 Boilesen joined the Ajax first team ahead of the 2010–11 season, where he was given the number 32 shirt.
 He made his professional debut on 3 April 2011, as he played the second half of Ajax' 3–0 victory against Heracles Almelo being substituted on for Daley Blind.
 By the 2011–12 season, he was head coach Frank de Boer's first choice for the starting left back position.
 However, in the match against rivals PSV in September 2011, Boilesen suffered a hamstring injury which would see him sidelined until February 2012, following a sprint duel with Jeremain Lens.
 He was not the only Ajax player to suffer an injury in this fixture as Vurnon Anita was forced off the pitch as well due to a sprained ankle.
 Anita's injury was less severe, and the remained of the year saw both Anita and Dico Koppers playing in the starting left back position for the duration of Boilesen's injury.
 He made his return playing in the Beloften Eredivisie in a match against Jong ADO Den Haag, which saw Jong Ajax win 7–0 with Boilesen playing 60 minutes and scoring a goal as well.
 He was then added to the first team selection for the UEFA Europa League match against Manchester United.
 Coming on as a substitute for Koppers he would injure his hamstring once more.
 Sidelined he suffered another injury during practice which would cost him the entire 2012–13 season.